Skip to Content

 A will can also contain provisions for funeral arrangements, organ donation, and whether or not you would like to be buried or cremated.
 A will is a flexible tool that can be customized to meet your needs.

-What Happens if I Die Without a Will in Virginia?
+What Happens if I Pass Without a Will in Virginia?

 When an individual passes away without a valid will (intestate), state laws determine how their assets will be distributed.
 The Virginia intestacy laws prioritize close family members as beneficiaries.
 Typically, the surviving spouse and children are the primary heirs.